Ghelder/holbertonschool-shell/permissions/README.md

 ## Create a directory with permissions.
 ## Change the group owner for the hello file.
 ## Changing user and group for files and directories.
+## Changing user and group through a link.